kratisto/docs/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 This guide aims to provide you with a clear and practical understanding of Savings Plans, to help you optimise your infrastructure costs.
 We'll explain what Savings Plans are, how they work, and how to choose the model best suited to your specific needs.
 Through concrete examples, you will discover how these plans can reduce your expenditure while offering flexibility in the management of your resources.

-The guide will also detail the use of the Savings Plans dashboard, which will allow you to track your costs, the number of virtual machines used and covered, and the savings generated.
+The guide will also detail the use of the Savings Plans dashboard, which will allow you to track your costs, the number of resources used and covered by yours plans, and the savings generated.
 Finally, we'll help you understand the billing aspects so you can analyse and maximise the benefits of your Savings Plan choices.

 ## How Savings Plans work ?

-> [!warning]
->
-> Please note that Savings Plans are not currently available.
-If you have a specific request or requirement, please contact our sales team.
->
-> Please note that only Gen3 **instances** are eligible for Savings Plans.
-Make sure that your instance belongs to this generation to benefit from this offer.
->

 ### What is a Savings Plan ?

-A Savings Plan is an offer whereby a customer, in exchange for coverage for a certain number of simultaneous instances, commits to paying a fixed amount for a specified period.
+A Savings Plan is an offer whereby a customer, in exchange for coverage for a certain number of simultaneous resources, commits to pay a fixed amount for a specified period.
 This commitment model enables customers to benefit from reduced rates for covered instances, compared with hourly billing.

 ### How a Savings Plan works in general ?

 > [!primary]
 >
 > When a customer subscribes to an Savings Plan, he agrees to pay a **fixed amount** for a **given period**.
-In return, this plan covers a specific number of simultaneous instances for which he will pay no other charges, enabling them to benefit from advantageous billing.
+In return, this plan covers a specific number of simultaneous resources for which he will pay no other charges, enabling them to benefit from advantageous billing.
 >

 Here are a few scenarios to help you understand how this works: